Iranian Design: From Ancient Pottery to Innovative and Unprecedented Forms

 H) Watercolor and Gouache

-Watercolor, gouache, and ink, as their names suggest, are part of wet or mixed media drawing materials, and each of them offers a wide variety of colors One common feature of these tools is that when drawing with them, it is possible to use various types of brushes.
-Drawing with these tools usually begins with limited, thin, and light layers of color, and subsequent layers are applied in order after the previous layers have dried.
+Watercolor, gouache, and ink, as their names suggest, are part of wet or mixed media drawing materials, and each of them offers a wide variety of colors.
+One common feature of these tools is that when drawing with them, it is possible to use various types of brushes.
+Drawing with these tools typically begins with thin, light layers of color, with subsequent layers applied only after the previous ones have dried.

 A Gouache Drawing